bmnielsen/Stardust/src/Workers/MiningOptimization/Readme.md

 Gather commands have the following delay before they can transition into mining:

 - Latency frames
-- 3 frames where the worker goes through a ResetCollision cycle
+- One frame where the unit replans its movement and resets the mining status
-- 8 frames for the order process timer to cycle back to 0
+- 9 frames for order process timer to cycle back to 0
+- 1 frame in WaitForMinerals (once the worker is at the patch)

-So we want to reissue a gather command exactly 11+LF frames before the worker arrives at the patch.
+So we want to reissue a gather command exactly 10+LF frames before the worker arrives at the patch.

 Issuing a new gather command to a worker targeting the same patch *usually* does not affect its movement: it continues along the same path and maintains its speed.
 So by tracking the position history of a mining worker, we can build a database of the optimal positions for resending the gather command for each patch.